LineageOS/android_hardware_nvidia_arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    This build option should be set to 1 if the target platform contains at least 1 CPU that requires this mitigation.
 Defaults to 1.

+-  ``WORKAROUND_CVE_2024_5660``: Enables mitigation for `CVE-2024-5660`_.
+   This build option should be set to 1 if the target platform contains at least 1 CPU that requires this mitigation.
+Defaults to 1.

+-  ``WORKAROUND_CVE_2024_7881``: Enables mitigation for `CVE-2024-7881`_.
+   This build option should be set to 1 if the target platform contains at least 1 CPU that requires this mitigation.
+Defaults to 1.

 .. _arm_cpu_macros_errata_workarounds:

 CPU Errata Workarounds